-If you are determined to learn to pull great shots of espresso, you’ll want to invest in a semi-automatic espresso machine.
+If you are determined to learn to pull great shots of espresso, you’ll probably want to invest in a semi-automatic espresso machine.

-Semi-automatic espresso makers will heat your water and dispense it at high pressure through your compacted, finely ground coffee, but they will not steam your milk or grind your coffee for you.
+Semi-automatic espresso makers will heat your water and dispense it at high pressure through your compacted, finely ground coffee, but they will not steam your milk or grind your coffee automatically for you.

 In other words, you will mostly be responsible for preparing your espresso-based drinks.